Cabalbl4/js-namespace/README.md

 };
 //Shorthand
 _namespace.MyClass3 = ... //function / class / anything

+//Assign current namespace to window (reset) _namespace = window;

+//Assign current namespace to already existing one _namespace = SOME.NEW.NAMESPACE;
 ```

 Under the hood, namespace is a nested object, i.e.